proctorf/HIST289/index.md

 **Reading Responses (22.5%)**

-Throughout the semester, I will post questions to Notebowl for most of the readings.
+Throughout the semester, I will post questions to Canvas for most of the readings.
 At times these might be discussion boards, in other instances they will be informal writing assignments.
 The goal is to demonstrate that you are completing the readings; thinking critically